-How to Use Chlorine and Bromine Granules
+How to Use Chlorine and Bromine Granules (And Some Safety Tips)

 Fill a container or bucket halfway with warm water.
-We suggest you use water from the pool, spa, or hot tub.
-Depending on the size of your pool, add one to two pounds of granules to the water.
+I suggest you use water from the pool, spa, or hot tub.
+Depending on the size of your swimming pool, add one to two pounds of granules to the water.
 Stir it with a stick.
 It’s best to use wood for chlorine as any other material will get bleached.

 Fill your hot tube with fresh water.
 Check the pH for balance.
 You can add 60 grams of bromine granules for every 2.5 gallons of water.
 Wait for the level to drop to between three to five milligrams per liter before getting into the tub.
 Bromine fumes can cause headaches and difficulty breathing, so make sure to wear a respirator.

 How to Use Chlorine and Bromine Tablets

-You want to manage levels of bromine residue of two to three ppm at all times.
+For bromine pools, you want to manage levels of bromine residue of two to three ppm at all times.
 For your spa or hot tub, use three tablets for every 300 gallons.
 The best way to do this is with an automatic brominator or floating tablet feeder.
 Apply your bromine tablet treatment at least once a week.
 For pools, add at least 17 tablets for every 10,000 gallons of water or as needed.

 Questions on this topic?
-Drop me a line, always happy to help.
+Drop me a line; always happy to help.

 As an Amazon Associate, we earn from qualifying purchases.
 Participation in these programs helps us keep the lights on at PoolResearch.com and in no way impacts our research process or editorial opinions.